Dev Patel: 2006–2007: Early work

-2008–2010: Career breakthrough
+2008–2010: Breakthrough and critical acclaim

 Patel made his feature film debut when he was cast in the role of Jamal Malik, the central character in Danny Boyle's film Slumdog Millionaire.
 The Jamal Malik character is an Indian Muslim boy born and brought up in the poverty of Bombay, India.
 Boyle considered hundreds of young male actors, but found that Bollywood leads were generally "strong, handsome hero-types", not the personality he was looking for.
 Boyle's 17-year-old daughter Caitlin pointed him to Skins.

-After five auditions for the role, the actor was eventually cast in August 2007.
+After five auditions for the role, Patel was eventually cast in August 2007.
 The film's producer found the original choice for the lead role, Ruslaan Mumtaz, too good-looking for the role.
 Boyle said, "I wanted a guy who didn't look like a potential hero; I wanted him to earn that in the film."
 To prepare for the role, Patel went along with Boyle while scouting for filming locations, where he was able to observe the Dharavi slums for himself.
 He also worked at a call-center for a day and in a hotel, where he washed dishes.

 After the release of Slumdog Millionaire at the end of 2008, Patel went on to receive a number of awards for his performance, including a British Independent Film Award, National Board of Review (NBR) Award, Chicago Film Critics Association Award, and two Black Reel Awards for Best Actor and Best Breakthrough Performance.
-Patel was also nominated for Best Supporting Actor at the 2009 Screen Actors Guild (SAG) Awards.
+Patel was also nominated for Outstanding Performance by a Male Actor in a Supporting Role at the 2009 Screen Actors Guild (SAG) Awards.
 The award eventually went posthumously to Heath Ledger for his performance in The Dark Knight, though Patel did win the Screen Actors Guild Award for Outstanding Performance by a Cast in a Motion Picture, which he shared with ten other cast members from Slumdog Millionaire.
 On 8 January 2009, Patel won the Critics' Choice Award for Best Young Performer.
 He was also nominated for two London Critics Circle Film Awards, the NAACP Image Award for Outstanding Supporting Actor, the 2009 BAFTA Award for Best Leading Actor, and European Film Award for Best Actor.
 The film itself won four Golden Globes, including Best Drama Film, and eight Academy Awards, including Best Picture.

 Patel played Zuko in M. Night Shyamalan's The Last Airbender, a feature film adaptation of the animated series Avatar: The Last Airbender, which was released on 1 July 2010 to extremely negative reviews.
 Despite being a commercial success, the film was a critical failure and Patel even received a Razzie Award nomination as Worst Supporting Actor that year, although his role was well received, and was considered by many to be one of the film's positive aspects.

 Patel later starred in the short film The Commuter, which was directed by McHenry Brothers to promote the Nokia N8 smartphone in the UK Fans who won a Nokia UK run competition starred alongside Dev Patel in the short film.